Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Do radiant cut diamonds sparkle more than cushion cuts?

-Yes, radiant cuts generally produce more white light brilliance, while cushion cuts emphasize colorful fire.
+Yes, radiant cuts generally produce more intense white-light brilliance, while cushion cuts emphasize colorful fire and a softer shimmer.

 Which diamond cut looks bigger at the same carat weight?

-Radiant cut diamonds typically appear larger than cushion cuts of the same carat weight.
+Radiant cut diamonds typically appear larger than cushion cuts of the same carat weight due to their larger table surface area.

 Are radiant cuts more expensive than cushion cuts?

-They can be slightly more expensive, but pricing depends on overall quality rather than shape alone.
+They can be slightly more expensive, but pricing depends on overall quality — color, clarity, cut, and carat — rather than shape alone.

 Which cut hides color and inclusions better?